lshift/circus/docs/docs/fast-track/first-app.md

  * The IP 192.168.11.1 was allocated during the install of your node.
 Your deployment node will be listening on 192.168.11.10.
  * The git clone emits a warning.
 It can be safely ignored.

 Now we've got a working directory for our application, lets write it.
-We're going to use <a href="http://www.sinatrarb.com/">Sinatra</a>.
+We're going to use <a href="http://www.sinatrarb.com/">Sinatra</a>, so we need a few dependencies first:
+{% highlight bash %}
+$ sudo gem install thin
+$ sudo gem install sinatra -v 1.0
+{% endhighlight %}

+and then some files:

 __config.ru__
 {% highlight ruby %}